cakephp/docs/en/models/data-validation.rst

         );

     The length here is number of characters, not the number of bytes.
+    If you want to validate against pure ASCII input instead of UTF-8 compatible, you will have to write your own custom validators.

 .. php:staticmethod:: money(string $check, string $symbolPosition = 'left')